xwomen1/MLOps_AI_agent/README.md

 Multi-Cloud MLOps: Understand how to manage AI workloads across different cloud ecosystems.

+📄 License
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/xwomen1/MLOps_AI_agent/edit/master/LICENSE.md) file for the full text.

-⭐ Star & Contribute
+⭐ Support
 If you find this project useful, please give it a ⭐!
-Pull requests, issues, and feedback are always welcome.
+Feedback and issues are always welcome.

-License: MIT License